labex-labs/open-source-labs/python/practical-python/lab-08-01-testing-testing/step8.md

     assert simple.add('hello','world') == 'helloworld'
 ```

-To run the tests, you simply type a command such as `python -m pytest`.
-It will discover all of the tests and run them.
+To run a test, just type a command like `python -m pytest`.
+It will then find and run all the tests.
+The module can be installed using `pip install pytest`.

 There's a lot more to `pytest` than this example, but it's usually pretty easy to get started should you decide to try it out.